bowmanjd/vimtalk/slides/presentation.md

 Notes:

-For a good out-of-box experience, consider one of these
+For a good out-of-box experience, consider one of these.
+VS Code is not a Neovim distribution, I suppose.
+But it is a popular way of using Neovim.
+You get real Neovim and real VS Code in one.

 ---